Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ## Emergence

-[Tencent Cataract](–) invented the affinity when creating xis form for the Supique.
+[Tencent Cataract](–) invented the affinity when creating xis form for the Supxeriique.

 <br>